Board succession planning guide: Understanding the corporate secretary’s role

 So, what then happens when these fantastic employees end up having to leave an organization?

-According to KPMG’s survey of 2,300 board directors, 69% of boards struggle to find members with general business expertise and specific experiences, like corporate secretaries.
-Also, 55% of boards have difficulties identifying future talent needs.
+According to SHRM’s survey of 2,366 HR professionals, three-quarters of companies struggle to find members with general business expertise and specific experiences, like corporate secretaries.
+Also, 47% found it more difficult compared to the previous year.

 But if they just had utilized succession planning and board refreshment, their new corporate secretary would have already been prepared to fill the coveted spot.
 Although 77% of boards confirm that succession planning is the most successful mechanism for effective board composition, only 33% have such a plan.